Tristannn1337/Ivory/README.md

     -   Renewal fails if voting ends without enough ether to cover buyout no-votes and absent votes.
 -   Should bond tokens represent incements of 0.5 ether so that the maximum number of individual balances is <64?
     -   Not sure if necessary to put limits on maximum contract execution time
+-   Escrow balances can be communicated through tokens read by wallets...

 ### Web dApp
 -   **ETH Wallet**